 - Upper arms

-The first step during a ultrasonic liposuction procedure is small incisions are made in the skin to insert tiny cannulas to injection tumescent fluid in the areas being treated.
+The first step of an ultrasonic liposuction procedure is small incisions are made in the skin to insert tiny cannulas to injection tumescent fluid in the areas being treated.
 Tumescent fluid is a mixture of an anesthetic, epinephrine, and saline solution.
 This fluid helps expand the space between the skin and the muscle to make it easier to remove unwanted fat cells.

 Ultrasonic liposuction uses ultrasonic sound waves to essentially “melt” fat deposits into more of a liquid state.
 Ultrasonic energy delivers a combination of vibratory mechanical energy and thermal energy to the subcutaneous fat – fat that is under the skin but above the muscle.
 The ultrasonic waves emulsify the fat making it much easier to be removed from the body through a suction process.
 The major difference between ultrasonic liposuction and conventional liposuction is a sound generator, which is connected to a thin, vacuum-like tube, called a cannula.
 The sound generator generates ultrasonic waves through the tip of the cannula through the fat, gently liquefying fat cells.